Lamb & Flag, Oxford: History

-The Lamb & Flag had suffered a loss of revenues since the start of the COVID-19 pandemic, and closed on January 31, 2021.
+The Lamb & Flag had suffered a loss of revenues since the start of the COVID-19 pandemic, and closed on 31 January 2021.
 In September 2021, The Inklings, a community interest company, signed a 15-year lease to re-open it.
-The pub resumed service in the October of 2022.
+The pub resumed service in October 2022.

 Popular culture

-It is believed that Thomas Hardy wrote much of his novel Jude the Obscure in this pub.
-In this novel, the city of Christminster is a thinly-disguised Oxford, and it is thought that a pub that appears in certain passages of the novel is based on The Lamb & Flag.
+The pub may have inspired Thomas Hardy to write part of his novel Jude the Obscure.
+The novelist Graham Greene drank at the pub while a student at Balliol College, and it was mentioned in P.D.
+James' book The Children of Men.
+The pub featured frequently in episodes of the ITV detective drama Inspector Morse, and in the pilot episode of Endeavour.

-In 1962, following modernisation of The Eagle and Child on the other side of St. Giles, the Inklings, a literary group including C.S.
-Lewis, started meeting at The Lamb and Flag.
+In 1962, following modernisation of The Eagle and Child on the other side of St. Giles', the Inklings, a literary group including J. R. R. Tolkien and C. S. Lewis, started meeting at The Lamb and Flag.
 These meetings were soon abandoned after Lewis's death in 1963.

-The novelist Graham Greene drank at the pub while a student at Balliol College. and it was mentioned in P.D.
-James' book "The Children of Men".
-The pub also featured frequently in episodes of the ITV detective drama Inspector Morse, and in the pilot episode of Endeavour.